buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelDeclares.md

 ## Formal Propositions

 ### NoSelfReference
-The instance to with the relation points shall not be contained in the set of _RelatedObjects_.
+The instance to wich the relation points shall not be contained in the set of _RelatedObjects_.